Articles & Guides

 What are the common types of special needs?

-There are four main categories of special needs:
+The four main types of special needs are:

 • Physicalmultiple sclerosis, allergies and asthma, juvenile arthritis, leukemia, muscular dystrophy, epilepsy.